Deducteam/lambdapi/doc/sections/options.md

  - `--lib-root DIR` sets the library root, that is, the folder corresponding to the entry point of the Lambdapi package system.
-This is the folder under which every package is installed, and a default value is only only known if Lambdapi has been installed.
+This is the folder under which every package is installed,  and a default value is only known if the program has been installed.
 In development mode,  `--lib-root lib` must be given (assuming Lambdapi is run at the root of the repository).

  - `--map-dir MOD:DIR` maps an arbitrary directory `DIR` under a module path